aerospike/aerospike-client-python/doc/client.rst

         .. note:: batch_write modifies the batch_records parameter.

-        :param :class:`BatchRecord <aerospike_helpers.batch.records>` batch_records: A BatchRecords \
-            object used to specify the operations to carry out.
+        :param BatchRecords batch_records: A BatchRecords object used to specify the operations to carry out.
         :param dict policy: Optional aerospike batch policy :ref:`aerospike_batch_policies`.
-        :return: A reference to the batch_records argument of type :class:`BatchRecord <aerospike_helpers.batch.records>`.
+        :return: A reference to the batch_records argument of type :class:`BatchRecords <aerospike_helpers.batch.records>`.
         :raises: A subclass of :exc:`~aerospike.exception.AerospikeError`.

+        .. seealso:: More information about the \
+            batch helpers :ref:`aerospike_operation_helpers.batch`

         .. seealso:: More information about the \
             `Batch Index <https://www.aerospike.com/docs/guide/batch.html>`_ \